easybuilders/easybuild-docs/docs/configuration.md

 Note that the various available configuration options are handled **consistently** across the supported configuration types.

-For example: to configure EasyBuild to use Lmod as modules tool, the following alternatives are available:
+For example: to configure SimpleBuild to use Lmod as modules tool, the following alternatives are available:

 * configuration file entry (key-value assignment):